idptools/goose/README.md

 This project was supported by grants from agencies including the National Science Foundation (NSF), the National Institute of Health (NIH).

 **Development**
 Development of GOOSE was led primarily by Ryan Emenecker.
-Numerous ideas were contributed from others along the way including from Shahar Sukenik, Alex Holehouse, and many more.
+Numerous ideas were contributed from others along the way including from Shahar Sukenik, Alex Holehouse, and more.
+Development of the SequenceOptimizer functionality released in V0.2.0 was led by Jeffrey Lotthammer.
+GOOSE is not possible without the amazing tools developed by the Holehouse Lab.
+Shoutout to Garrett Ginell, Dan Griffith, Borna Novak, and Nick Razo for their various contributions.

 **Cookiecutter**
 Project based on the